 There is no application process for Bloc.
 Students can enroll anytime and cohorts start every Monday.
 After students enroll, they go through an orientation where they learn about expectations of the program.
 The first few modules of the program are done before the first 1-on-1 with their mentor.

 Ratings and reviews

-The reviews online of Bloc are mixed.
-They are on SwitchUp’s list of best bootcamps.
-On CourseReport, students felt like they learned a lot, but most felt frustrated by the number of graders and mentors they interacted with throughout the program.
+But, students reviewing on CourseReport felt frustrated by the number of graders and mentors they interacted with throughout the program.
 Rather than be matched with just one, they were changed frequently, making it difficult for the mentor to follow the student’s progress.

 Many students in the program did not finish within 8 months, which means they had to pay extra tuition to cover the additional months.
 In addition, people felt that the curriculum was more of an outline and that they needed to supplement more on their own.
 A lot of the other reviews online are from 3-4 years ago, in which students report having difficulty with the administrative side of the program or dropping out because the mentorship and curriculum were subpar.

 As a bootcamp with a focus on software engineering and design, there are a fair number of alternatives to Bloc.

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.